microsoft/microsoft-ui-xaml-specs/active/ItemsRepeater/ItemsRepeater-FirstVisibleIndex.md

 [ItemsRepeater](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater?view=winui-2.4) is a flexible layout control that allows you to easily display collections of items complete with custom layouts, animations, styling, and more.
 Currently, there is no built-in way to access which items are visible or realized in the viewport of the ItemsRepeater.
 This inhibits lots of interaction-based UIs and puts lots of extra work on the developer to manually determine which items are visible.

-In contiguous layouts, all visible items inside of the ItemsRepeater's viewport will appear between the first and last visible index.
-Since ItemsRepeater allows for custom layouts, it's common to have non-contiguous layouts, such as layouts where each item has an unpredictably different height or width.
-In these cases, the visible items are often non-contiguous in terms of their indices.
-For these cases, knowing the first visible index and last visible index won't be helpful, and the best way to determine what's visible is to have a list of all currently realized/visible items.
+ItemsRepeater does independent scrolling, and requires a buffer area that holds non-visible items and runs layout processes on them before they become visible/scrolled onto.
+This buffer area size is configurable via the [HorizontalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.horizontalcachelength?view=winui-2.4) and [VerticalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.verticalcachelength?view=winui-2.4) properties.

-The [ListView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listview?view=winrt-19041) and [GridView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.gridview?view=winrt-19041) controls already have properties to access the indices of their first and last visible items in the form of the [FirstVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.firstvisibleindex?view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex) and [LastVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.lastvisibleindex?view=winrt-19041) properties on their respective base panels, [ItemsStackPanel](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemsstackpanel?view=winrt-19041) and [ItemsWrapGrid](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ItemsWrapGrid?redirectedfrom=MSDN&view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex).
+The [ListView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.listview?view=winrt-19041) and [GridView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.gridview?view=winrt-19041) controls  have properties to access the indices of their first and last visible items in the form of the [FirstVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.firstvisibleindex?view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex) and [LastVisibleIndex](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemswrapgrid.lastvisibleindex?view=winrt-19041) properties on their respective base panels, [ItemsStackPanel](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.itemsstackpanel?view=winrt-19041) and [ItemsWrapGrid](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.ItemsWrapGrid?redirectedfrom=MSDN&view=winrt-19041#Windows_UI_Xaml_Controls_ItemsWrapGrid_FirstVisibleIndex).
+These properties allow you to access all currently visible items.

 # Description
 <!-- Use this section to provide a brief description of the feature.
 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

-FirstVisibleIndex, LastVisibleIndex,and RealizedItems are properties of ItemsRepeater that give you access to which indices of items within an ItemsRepeater are currently visible on the screen.
+`RealizedItems` and `VisibleItems` are properties that give you access to all realized or visible items within an ItemsRepeater.
+These two properties both return lists of [UIElement](https://docs.microsoft.com/uwp/api/windows.ui.xaml.uielement?view=winrt-19041) objects that make up the ItemsRepeater.

-The `FirstVisibleIndex` property returns the lowest index of the currently visible indices, which is the first visible index.
-The `LastVisibleIndex` property returns the highest index of the currently visible indices, which is the last visible index.
-For contiguous scenarios/layouts, all items with indices between the first and last visible index are currently visible on the screen.
-For non-contiguous layouts, the items with indices between the first and last visible indices are not guaranteed to be visible on the screen.
+Realized items includes all items that are currently visible and all items that are in the cache/buffer area.
+The size of these buffer areas are configurable via the [HorizontalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.horizontalcachelength?view=winui-2.4) and [VerticalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.verticalcachelength?view=winui-2.4) properties

-The `RealizedItems` property returns all items within the ItemsRepeater that are currently realized.
-ItemsRepeater has a buffer area outside of the visible area to ensure smooth scrolling, which is configurable through the [HorizontalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.horizontalcachelength?view=winui-2.4#Microsoft_UI_Xaml_Controls_ItemsRepeater_HorizontalCacheLength) and [VerticalCacheLength](https://docs.microsoft.com/uwp/api/microsoft.ui.xaml.controls.itemsrepeater.verticalcachelength?view=winui-2.4#Microsoft_UI_Xaml_Controls_ItemsRepeater_VerticalCacheLength) properties.
-Realized items include all items visible on the screen and any items currently inside this buffer area.
+Visible items refers to all items that are visible in the ItemsRepeater, whether they are fully or partially visible.

 # Examples
 <!-- Use this section to explain the features of the API, showing